 This post has been updated based on our Enterprise Mobility + Security blog series.
 In our last blog, we discussed how Multi-Factor Authentification makes Self-service Password Reset with Azure AD Premium safe and secure.
 Today, we’ll explore some of the other benefits of MFA.

 As the mobile workplace becomes more and more common in the corporate environment, usernames and passwords are often not enough to protect an organization’s network.
-Just as we discussed in our last blog that services such as Office 365 are using Multi-Factor authentication for added security, many other organizations such as banks, credit card companies, and sites such as Gmail and Facebook are currently doing the same.
+Just as we discussed in our “Self-service Password Reset with Azure AD Premium” that services such as Office 365 are using Multi-Factor authentication for added security, many other organizations such as banks, credit card companies, and sites such as Gmail and Facebook are currently doing the same.
 This provides a higher level of confidence that the person accessing your corporate data is your employee and that any attempts to compromise user passwords will be unsuccessful.

 How does Azure Multi-Factor Authentication work?

 Azure Multi-Factor Authentication (MFA) is a cloud-based service that installs a small utility into your network.
 For supported services, this utility intercepts the login request and after verifying the user name and password it requests a second level of authentication from the user.
 This authentication usually takes one of two forms:

 - Azure MFA can call the user on a designated phone number.
 The user simply presses a key to verify that they initiated a login request.

 - Azure MFA also has a mobile app that can be installed on a user’s phone.
 The app is available on all iOS and Android devices and is available in the app stores for easy access.
 Once installed and configured the app pushes a prompt to the screen whenever access is requested to verify the login.